MeenaEaswaran/MeenaEaswaran.github.io/_pages/workexperience.md

 - Led multiple in vivo (mouse) projects assessing acute and chronic effects of tobacco and e-cigarette inhalation using inEXPOSE inhalation equipment to gain insights into laryngeal toxicity.
 - Authored and co-authored 9 publications focused on tobacco product-induced laryngeal toxicity.
 - Conducted bioinformatic analysis on NanoString nCounter data from an inflammation panel using R, leading to a publication in Nature Scientific Reports.
 - Collaborated across multiple disciplines, including rhinology (nose) and otology (ear) divisions, contributing to different projects within the department, which led to 2 publications.
+- Utilized various experimental techniques from various disciplines, including molecular biology, histology, immunostaining, microscopy, and digital pathology/image analysis; Developed SOPs to ensure accurate and reproducible results.
+- Trained 10+ new staff, student trainees, and clinical residents in the lab and inhalation exposure protocols within four weeks of onboarding.

 ---